How To Travel Plastic-Free | 10 Eco-Friendly Alternatives

 6. Bamboo toothbrush

-Yeah to starting every day with a clear conscious, knowing your toothbrush won’t still exist for hundreds of years.
+Yeah to starting every day with a clear conscience, knowing your toothbrush won’t still exist for hundreds of years.

 7. Solid toiletries